by Diane Spicer

 Columbia makes hiking pants in sizes ranging from 16W to 24W, like these Just Right Straight Leg Pants.

 Non-convertible pants are great for hiking when rain is more than a distant possibility.

 The waist band is adjustable.

 This fabric stands up to trail debris and mud.

 Here's the thing about these pants: there's only one little zippered pocket.

-Some women hikers don't like pockets, so if you're a pocket scoffer, these are for you!
+Some women hikers don't like to clutter up pants with a lot of pockets, so if you're a pocket scoffer, these are for you!